AdaiasMagdiel/Leste/README.md

 Contributions are welcome Please feel free to submit pull requests or open issues for any bugs or feature requests.

+You can start selecting a task from the list in the [TODO.md](TODO.md) file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.